stephenmuller/Trap-Scoring/README.md

 # Trap Scoring
-A detailed Outline of the project:
+A detailed outline of the project:
 [MVP Proposal](MVP.md)